Go On Go On Go On: See Father Ted’s Ireland

 Have the Craic at the Father Ted Festival in Kilfenora

-This May, the Co.
-Clare town of Kilfenora will be hosting three days of Father Ted-themed shenanigans including tours to the Plassey shipwreck, a Lovely Girls Contest and even a Golden Cleric awards ceremony.
+Each May, the Co.
+Clare town of Kilfenora hosts a festival of Father Ted-themed shenanigans.
+Past events include tours to the Plassey shipwreck, a Lovely Girls Contest and even a Golden Cleric awards ceremony.